ICRC Humanitarian Visa d'or Award

 The ICRC Humanitarian Visa d'or Award has been awarded annually to a professional photojournalist who has covered a humanitarian issue related to an armed conflict since 2011.
 It is part of the annual Visa pour l’image international festival of photojournalism, which takes place in Perpignan, France.

-From 2011 to 2015, the ICRC Humanitarian Visa d'or Award rewarded a photojournalist who had worked on the issue of violence against health care services in armed conflict.
-From 2015 to 2017, the competition focused on the situation of women in war: sexual violence, women in detention, women looking for missing family members, female fighters or also women becoming single heads of household.
-In 2018, the contest's theme changed to tackle the consequences of urban warfare on civilians.

 History

 In 2011, the regional delegation of the International Committee of the Red Cross (ICRC) in France decided to create the “ICRC Humanitarian Visa d'or Award”, endowed with 8,000 euros.
-The aim: honor the work photojournalists carry out every day in the field, and above all, inform the most people possible of violations of international humanitarian law.
+The aim is to honor the work photojournalists carry out every day in the field and to promote international humanitarian law through the lens of photography.

+In its 15 editions, the Humanitarian Visa d'or has explored various facets of the humanitarian consequences of armed conflict: